 She can’t see into my bedroom at all, even though her driveway is only 2m from it.
 I mean it’s a JUNGLE out there.
 Her driveway is also about 2m lower.
 She would need a machete and a stepladder, and she doesn’t have a ladder, she borrowed mine to paint their house.

-I think all this interest and back-and-forth means I won the Design Contest
+I think all this intense interest and back-and-forth means I won the Design Contest

 Leaps and bounds.